Picovoice/leopard/README.md

 ## License

 This repository is provided for **personal & non-commercial** use only.
 Refer to [LICENSE](/LICENSE) for details.
-If you wish to use Leopard in a commercial product request access [here](https://picovoice.ai/contact.html).
+If you wish to use Leopard in a commercial product, [contact Picovoice](https://picovoice.ai/contact/).

 ## Use Cases

-Leopard is meant to be used for open-domain transcription applications.
+Leopard is intended to be used for open-domain transcription applications.
 It is an offline transcription engine (i.e. file-based processing).

-* If real-time feedback (incremental transcription results) are required, you should check out [Cheetah](https://github.com/Picovoice/cheetah).
+* If real-time feedback (incremental transcription results) is required, see [Cheetah](https://github.com/Picovoice/cheetah).
-* If you need to understand naturally-spoken (complex) commands within a specific domain you should check out [Rhino](https://github.com/Picovoice/rhino).
+* If you need to understand naturally-spoken (complex) commands within a specific domain, see [Rhino](https://github.com/Picovoice/rhino).
-* If you need to recognize a few simple voice commands or activate a device using voice you should check out [Porcupine](https://github.com/Picovoice/porcupine).
+* If you need to recognize a small set of fixed voice commands or activate a device using voice, see [Porcupine](https://github.com/Picovoice/porcupine).

 ## Structure of Repository

 Leopard is shipped as a dynamic library.
-The binary files for supported platforms are located under [lib](/lib) and header files are at [include](/include).
+The binary files for supported platforms are located under [lib](/lib), and header files are at [include](/include).
 Bindings are available at [binding](/binding) to facilitate usage from higher-level languages/platforms.
 Demo applications are at [demo](/demo).
 Finally, [resources](/resources) is a placeholder for data used by various applications within the repository.